thamika123/password-generator/README.md

 A website for generating passwords that lets users pick the length (from 6-20) of their password as well as the types of characters (uppercase letters, lowercase letters, numbers and symbols) that should be in it.
+It also lets users copy a generated password to the clipboard by clicking on it.

-The project is based on the requirements [here](https://github.com/florinpop17/app-ideas/blob/master/Projects/2-Intermediate/Password-Generator.md).
+The project is
+based on the requirements [here](https://github.com/florinpop17/app-ideas/blob/master/Projects/2-Intermediate/Password-Generator.md).